ukama/ukama/systems/ukama-agent/profile/README.md

 ```
 make gen
 ```
-This command will generate protobuf files from asr.proto and mocks for the test.
+This command will generate protobuf files from profile.proto and mocks for the test.

 **To Test**